numq/reduce-and-conquer/README.md

 ### Working with data flows

+The `Feature` class contains [methods that implement the flow mechanism](#methods), but you can also implement your own using the principles described below.

 Let's say there is a **command** that calls a **use case**, which returns a `flow` with data that needs to be stored in the **state**.